carbonatefan/OPTiMAL/README.md

 To run the GPR model on the demo dataset, simply open and run OPTiMAL.m.
 This will load the provided modern calibration dataset:

 ```
-ModernCalibration.xlsx
+ModernCalibration.csv
 ```

-and the provided demo dataset (citation):
+and the provided demo dataset:

 ```
-SampleDataset.xlsx
+demo.csv
 ```
 and will return: